Can you apply in the UK?

 A Syrian national with valid immigration permission may be able to apply in the UK under a concession for Syrian nationals.

-Even if you can apply for Tier 4 under the concession, we recommend that you get specialist immigration advice about whether switching to Tier 4 is the best option for you.
+Even if you can apply for the Student visa under the concession, we recommend that you get specialist immigration advice about whether switching to Student immigration permission is the best option for you.

 This is only possible in certain compelling circumstances: please see the guidance written by UKCISA for further information.